MinecraftCitiesNetwork/democracycraft-wiki/docs/job-guides/government/stateprosecutor.md

 **Activity**
 - State Prosecutors must meet basic standards of in-game activity and job commitment.
-- Full protocols and policies of the Office of the Attorney General are linked [here](https://www.democracycraft.net/threads/employment-policy.11761/).
+- Full protocols and policies of the Department of Legal Affairs are linked [here](https://www.democracycraft.net/threads/employment-policy.11761/).

 ## Application Process